Die Leute von Seldwyla — Band 1 by Gottfried Keller

 This historical work is free of copyright protections.
 Distribute this work to help spread literacy.

-1 year agoIf you enjoy this genre, the atmosphere created is totally immersive.
-Absolutely essential reading.
+1 year agoIf you enjoy this genre, the narrative structure is incredibly compelling.
+This story will stay with me.